-For these actions, the shortcuts Ctrl + C and Ctrl + V must be used.
-There are also context menu commands for both actions, but due to browser restrictions, these items will just display a popup message referring to the required keyboard shortcut.
+Elements of a dimension can be copied and pasted into another dimension or spreadsheet using the common keyboard shortcuts Ctrl + C and Ctrl + V. (There are also context menu commands for both actions, but due to browser restrictions, these items will just display a popup reminder to use the keyboard shortcut.)

 If full row(s) are selected, the copy has PCWAT format (content: Parent, Child, Weight, Attribute(s), and Type) and the attributes will be inserted in the target dimension provided the correspondent columns exist.
 Attributes will only be inserted if the existing attribute name is completely identical with the attribute column name of the clipboard content (case-sensitive).